Shooter at large after LA deputy shot at sheriff’s station

 LANCASTER, Calif.
-(AP) - Authorities say a deputy was shot and wounded when someone opened fire outside a Los Angeles County sheriff’s station.
+(AP) - A deputy was wounded when someone opened fire Wednesday outside a Los Angeles County sheriff’s station and authorities searched a nearby building for the shooter, officials said.

-Deputy Lillian Peck says authorities set up a perimeter Wednesday near the Lancaster station to search for the shooter.

-Peck says the wounded deputy was standing with colleagues in a parking lot when gunfire erupted.
+The deputy was standing with colleagues near a helipad in the parking lot of the Lancaster station when he was struck once in the shoulder, said Deputy Lilian Peck.

-She says the deputy was hospitalized in unknown condition after being hit in a shoulder.

-Deputies are clearing nearby buildings to determine where the shots came from.
-Peck says the exact circumstances of the incident remain unclear.
+Officials believed the shooter was inside large four-story structure with many windows about a block away from the station.
+Deputies cleared other nearby buildings, including a library.
+Metrolink train service was halted in the area.

+Lancaster Mayor R. Rex Parris told KABC-TV he visited the wounded deputy in the hospital and he’s “going to be OK.”

-The sheriff’s station is surrounded by shops and restaurants in a downtown area of the desert city with160,000 residents about 60 miles (97 kilometers) north of downtown Los Angeles.
+The sheriff’s station is surrounded by shops and restaurants in a downtown area of the desert city with 160,000 residents about 60 miles (100 kilometers) north of downtown Los Angeles.

 Sign up for Daily Newsletters